Cúrame (Rauw Alejandro song)

 "Cúrame" received positive reviews from music critics, who complimented its style and lyrics.
 The track was commercially successful, reaching number one in Colombia and Dominican Republic, as well as the top three in Spain.
 It also reached the summit of the Billboard's Latin Airplay and Latin Rhythm Airplay charts in the United States.
-The song has received several certifications, including quadruple platinum in Spain.
+The song has received several certifications, including sextuple platinum in Spain.
 An accompanying music video, released on September 16, 2021, was directed by Nuno Gomes and received critical acclaim.
 It depicts Alejandro turning into an angel whose wings are on fire.
 To promote the song, Alejandro performed it at the 2022 Billboard Music Awards.

 Background and release

 Alejandro released his debut studio album, Afrodisíaco, on November 13, 2020.
 Two weeks after finishing the work on Afrodisíaco, he started working on his second studio album, Vice Versa.
 The latter was released for digital download and streaming by Sony Music Latin and Duars Entertainment on June 25, 2021, and "Cúrame" was included as the seventh track.
 After going viral on TikTok and achieving commercial success, it was released to radio stations on August 27, 2021, as the fourth single from the album.